 Firstly there are some administrative matters to be dealt with.
 You must be a current member of an ACTC member club.
 For motorcycle riders membership of an appropriate ACU Centre club is required, although most clubs offer one-day memberships.
 Alternatively, membership of a club which has all-centre qualification or is an ACTC member club, such as the MCC.

 From January 2008 passengers in National B Trials are required to be members of one of the invited clubs.
-If your passenger is not currently a member of one of the invited clubs, they can become a passenger member of the ACTC for life for a fee of £1.00.

 You must have a competition licence – for cars issued by the Motor Sports Association and for bikes by the ACU.
 Most rounds of the ACTC Championship are of National B status, requiring either a Clubman or any National B licence – your licence will be inspected at the start of each event.
 If you do not intend to compete in any other form of motorsport apart from trials then a Clubman licence is sufficient.
 MSA licence holders receive a copy of the Motorsports Yearbook (‘the Blue Book’) and a regular newsletter.